Andonome/lk/README.md

 ## No History, No Context

 Anyone who wants to read how to use OTP with GPG already knows what those words mean, so guides should not spend time explaining.
-Anyone who doesn't know what GPG keys are can find the link to using them, which explains them better than using door-blocking devices as a metaphor for prime number factorization.
+Anyone who doesn't know what GPG keys are can learn faster by using them than by reading metaphors about doors to represent tricks with prime numbers.

 ## Index by Purpose